 For Your Constituents and Partners

-To manage costs and keep these sessions free for state arts agencies, NASAA does place some limits on participation by others.
-Please note, however, that we provide three easy ways for state arts agencies to make this seminar accessible to your agency's partners and constituents:
+To manage costs and keep these sessions free for state arts agencies, NASAA places some limits on participation by others.
+Please note, however, that we provide three easy ways for state arts agencies to make this seminar accessible to partners and constituents:

 Secure a guest login.
 NASAA has reserved up to three guest logins per state for this session.
 You may request guest logins to invite specific individuals (state agency representatives, constituents, partners, consultants, etc.) whom you think may be interested in this seminar.
 Contact Eric Giles for guest invitation instructions.